The Belgian historical expertise in medical applications of ionising radiation

 By 1975-1980, the entire value chain, from production of isotopes up to clinical research and practice was operational.
 Already in the 80’s, more than 100 nuclear medicine departments were active in the country.

-Up to then, only reactor produced isotopes were routinely available in Belgium.
+Up to the mid-eighties, only reactor produced isotopes were routinely available in Belgium.
 The first Belgian cyclotron was built in 1947 at the university of Leuven/Louvain.
 As researcher with extensive experience in cyclotron technology, Yves Jongen went to work at Berkeley and upon his return created IBA in 1986.

 Soon, all Belgian universities would be equipped with cyclotrons which would open the door to the introduction of Positron Emission Tomography, PET, mainly with F-18 (Fluor-18).
 By the year 2000, Belgium hosted the highest density per capita of nuclear medicine departments, cyclotrons and SPECT or PET cameras in the world.

-Today, Belgium is worldleader in medical isoptope supply, cyclotron-based applications and installations for proton therapy.
+Belgium is worldleader in medical isoptope supply, cyclotron-based applications and installations for proton therapy.
+All nuclear medicine and radiation oncology departments now have strong interdisciplinary teams to ensure an optimal treatment for the patients.

 Yves Jongen at IBA (Source: 2020-01-18 IBA)